Kevin Conway (ice hockey): Club

 Conway started his long association with Basingstoke when he joined the Beavers in the 1991–92 season playing in Division 1 of the BHL.
 Conway stayed with the Basingstoke team for seven seasons, helping them to promotion to the Premier Division in 1993 and into the newly formed Ice Hockey Superleague (ISL) in 1996 when the team changed its name to the Basingstoke Bison.
 During his time with Basingstoke, Conway earned himself two more Division 1 All-star places in 1992 and 1993 and finished as the team's all-time leading scorer with 950 points.
 In honour of his achievements at the club, Basingstoke retired his number 10 shirt in 2005.

 Conway spent the following ISL season, 1998–99, with the Newcastle Riverkings before splitting the 1999–00 season with Hull Thunder in the British National League (BNL) and the Chelmsford Chieftains in the English Premier Ice Hockey League (EPIHL), whom he helped to win the league and playoff championships.
 He joined the Solihull Barons in the 2000–01 season with whom he stayed until he retired from professional ice hockey in 2004.
 In his final season with Solihull, Conway was the leading goal, assist and point scorer for the team.

 After briefly coaching his son's junior ice hockey team, the Kingston River Rats, Conway was persuaded to come out of retirement by the Solway Sharks coach, Kevin Doherty, to play for the Sharks in the 2006–07 season in the Scottish National League and the Northern League.
-Conway continues to play for the Sharks in the 2007–08 season in the newly formed Scottish Premier Hockey League and the Northern League.
+Conway continued to play for the Sharks in the 2007–08 season in the newly formed Scottish Premier Hockey League and the Northern League.